uclahs-cds/prostate-cancer-m6a-paper/README.md

-# Code for the prostate cancer m6A profiling study
+# Associated code for "The Landscape of N6-Methyladenosine in Localized Primary Prostate Cancer"
-# Notes shown below where applicable
+## Notes shown below where applicable
 ## Pipelines

 **A_ProcessingRawData**